ROSA Research Team

 Being a loyal, dedicated and enthusiastic team player, Max has a demonstrated ability of generating effective ‘outside-the-box’ solutions to a wide range of applied problems.
 In his view, technical expertise, natural intuition and the sense of practical relevance are the main ingredients for professional success.

 Click HERE to learn more about Max.

 POSTDOCTORAL RESEARCHER: STATISTICS

-Dr Robert Jorissen is a postdoctoral researcher for the Registry of Older South Australians (ROSA) at SAHMRI and a research fellow in the College of Medicine & Public Health, Flinders University.
+Dr Robert Jorissen is a postdoctoral researcher for the Registry of Senior Australians (ROSA) at SAHMRI and a research fellow in the College of Medicine & Public Health, Flinders University.
 His current work involves analysing ROSA registry data on people who are receiving aged care services (both in home and residential aged care) with respect to occurrences such as falls, fractures and medication use.
 Robert is passionate about applying data analysis and predictive analytics methodologies to questions whose answers may lead to improvement in patient and population health.

 His previous training and experience include a PhD in bioinformatics (University of Melbourne) and a Master of Biostatistics (Monash University).
 He has previously applied his skills to areas such as molecular epidemiology for colorectal cancer, evaluation of cancer prognosis calculators, statistical and bioinformatics calculations for cancers such as melanoma and lymphoma, structure-activity analysis of lead compounds against HIV protease and protein structure modelling.